 The Black-Scholes formula is based on a mathematical model of a financial market.
 The result estimates the price of European-style options.
-The program, obtained from the CUDA Toolkit Samples, independently applies the formula to a chosen number of input values stored in an array, calculating and storing their results.
+The program, obtained from the CUDA Toolkit Samples, independently applies the formula to a chosen number of input values stores in an array, calculating and storing their results.
 Thus, it is an embarrassing parallel program with perfectly coalesced accesses on a GPU.
 Each thread does only one read and one write operation to global memory.
-It applies several floating point operations, calculating intermediate results and storing them in registers or temporal variables.
-We have explored two case studies using this benchmark: A simple execution of the kernel (BlackScholes), and a program that iteratively launches a sequence of 2048 executions of this kernel for the same array (BlackScholes_2028).
+It applies several floating point operations calculating intermediate results stored in registers or temporal variables.
+We have explored two case studies using this benchmark: A simple execution of the kernel (BlackScholes), and a program that iteratively launches a sequence of 2048 executions of this kernel for the same array (BlackScholes\2028).

 As in the matrix addition benchmark, the data transfers are not negligible compared with the computation time.
 In our model, the same generic kernel definition is used for both CPU and GPU.
+Table 1.
+Development effort measures for the three benchmarks when they are programmed using Cuda, OpenMP, and the proposed Multi-Controller library.

 Benchmark Code Lines Cyclomatic Halstead

-1 of Code Complexity Measure
+of Code Complexity Measure

 Matrix Cuda 72 7 202361

 Addition OpenMP 49 11 99783

-1 MCtrl 61 5 103528
+MCtrl 61 5 103528

 Matrix Cuda 142 5 409862

 Mult.
 OpenMP 45 9 81136

 MCtrl 97 6 201242

 Black- Cuda 211 7 742735

 Scholes OpenMP 134 8 389556

 MCtrl 163 6 486956

-Mandel- Cuda 49 3 159481

-brot OpenMP 36 5 66610

-MCtrl 55 3 124212